Klodii/dotfiles/README.md

 For dwm you can choose different paths:
 - create .xinitrc file with a command to execute dwm and put it in the home direcory (a sample file can be found in /.config/dwm<version>/custom/.xinitrc.sample).
 - create startdwm file (you can make a copy of ~/.config/dwm-<version>/custom/.xinitrc.sample) and make it executable (`% chmod +x startdwm`) and move it in `/usr/local/bin/`.
 Then you need to move ~/.config/dwm-<version>/custom/dwm.desktop to `/usr/share/xsessions/`, with doing this you add the dwm session to the windows manager selection at login.
+You can run install_session (located in /.config/dwm-\<version\>/custom/) to do it automatically, the script needs sudo authorizations and needs to be executable.

 I personally did the second option because with ubuntu (and two accounts) the first method didn't work.